johnnymcoy/packing-next/README.md

 - Have options for number of boxes(only one box, two boxes etc.)
 ## Visuals
 - Show details of results in the Visual page
+- Color code the different orders, and postage options